apache/arrow/docs/source/python/dataset.rst

 Manual specification of the Dataset
 -----------------------------------

-The :func:`dataset` function allows to easily create a Dataset from a directory, crawling all subdirectories for files and partitioning information.
-However, when the dataset files and partitions are already known (for example, when this information is stored in metadata), it is also possible to create a Dataset explicitly using the lower level API without any automatic discovery or inference.
+The :func:`dataset` function allows easy creation of a Dataset viewing a directory, crawling all subdirectories for files and partitioning information.
+However sometimes discovery is not required and the dataset's files and partitions are already known (for example, when this information is stored in metadata).
+In this case it is possible to create a Dataset explicitly without any automatic discovery or inference.

 For the example here, we are going to use a dataset where the file names contain additional partitioning information: